Corrective Breast Reconstruction Surgery

-The goal of corrective (or “revision”) surgery is to fix problems that occurred during or after breast reconstruction surgery that impact your quality of life or your health.
+The goal of corrective (or “revision”) surgery is to fix problems that occurred during or after breast reconstruction surgery that affect your quality of life or your health.

 You might choose to have corrective surgery because a previous attempt at breast reconstruction failed completely — for example, you had to have your breast implants removed due to infection.
 Another reason could be that your mastectomy or reconstruction was performed in a way that left you with poor cosmetic results.
 Or you might have developed a complication over time, such as a rupture in an implant or a hernia in the area of the abdomen where you had tissue removed to rebuild your breast.